-The medium to late ripening vine is prone to fungal diseases, especially for Botrytis and real mildew, It produces fruity, garnet red, rather tanninarme red wines with slightly bitter aromas of cherries, plums and violets.
+The medium to late ripening vine is prone to fungal diseases, especially for Botrytis and real mildew, It produces fruity, garnet red, rather tannin red wines with slightly bitter aromas of cherries, plums and violets.
 These are used for both still and sparkling wines.
 The variety is in Veneto in the DOC wines of Breganze.
 Colli di Conegliano.
 Garda.
 Merlara and Trentino, in the Lombardy in the DOC wines Botticino.
 Capriano del Colle.
 Cellatica.
 Riviera del Garda Bresciano and Terre del Colleoni, as well as in the Emilia-Romagna in the DOC wine Colli di Scandiano e di Canossa authorized.
 In 2010, 1,090 hectares were recorded in Italy.
-There are also smaller stocks in Australia.
+Smaller stocks are also available in Australia.
 Brazil (1 ha) and New Zealand,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012